17 Tips For Creating A Must-Read Church Newsletter

 8. Ask Your Members

-Your church newsletter is for your members, so why not get them involved?
+Your church newsletter is for your church members, so why not get them involved?
 Ask them what they like and don’t like about your current newsletter.
 Talk to them about how often they read it.

 Create a list of content ideas and present it to them.
 Have them vote on what would be most important and useful to them.
 Also, ask for suggestions.
-You’d be amazed at just how helpful your members can be when you give them a chance to provide feedback.
+You’d be amazed at just how helpful your church members can be when you give them a chance to provide feedback.

 Also, continue asking for feedback as you craft a great newsletter.
 It may take multiple tries to get it just right.
 But, be patient and it will all work out.